astrazeneca-cgr-publications/mantis-ml-release/README.md

 #### Required field:
-- `Disease/Phenotype terms`: **terms that characterise a phenotype or disease of interest**
+- `Disease/Phenotype terms`: **terms that characterise a phenotype or disease of interest** (free text)

 #### Optional fields:
-- `Additional associated terms`: terms used along with `Disease/Phenotype terms` to extract additional disease/phenotype-associated features
+- `Additional associated terms`: terms used along with `Disease/Phenotype terms` to extract additional disease/phenotype-associated features (free text)
-- `Diseases/Phenotypes to exclude`: terms to exclude from disease/phenotype characterisation and feature selection
+- `Diseases/Phenotypes to exclude`: terms to exclude from disease/phenotype characterisation and feature selection (free text)

 <br>